tchaney97/giwaxsim/README.md

 - `output_dir`=(string) optional path to output directory; if not defined, `os.get_cwd()` is used.
 - `num_cpus`=(positive integer) number of cpu cores to utilize for multiprocessing
 - `tukey_val`=(positive float) between 0 and 1 to describe (scipy) tukey window. default 0 does not window data
+- `scratch_folder`=(string) path to a scratch directory for storing temporary orientation frames deleted during cleanup.
+Do not include trailing `/`.
+Default os.getcwd()

 Tips:
 - `r_voxel_size` and `q_voxel_size` determine your q-uncertainty and q-resolution respectively.
 Choosing a small `r_voxel_size` and small `q_voxel_size` requires very large arrays that will utilize more memory and slow the simulation.
 Reasonable values for PC use are in example config files